Applied and Computational Mathematics

 Ma/ACM 142.
 Ordinary and Partial Differential Equations.
 9 units (3-0-6).
 For course description, see Mathematics.

 ACM/IDS 154.
 Inverse Problems and Data Assimilation.
 9 units (3-0-6); first term.
-Prerequisites: Basic differential equations, linear algebra, probability and statistics: ACM/IDS 104, ACM/EE 106 ab, ACM/EE/IDS 116, ACM/CS/IDS 157 or equivalent.
+Prerequisites: Basic differential equations, linear algebra, probability and statistics: ACM/IDS 104, ACM/EE 106 ab, ACM/EE/IDS 116, IDS/ACM/CS 157 or equivalent.
 Models in applied mathematics often have input parameters that are uncertain; observed data can be used to learn about these parameters and thereby to improve predictive capability.
 The purpose of the course is to describe the mathematical and algorithmic principles of this area.
 The topic lies at the intersection of fields including inverse problems, differential equations, machine learning and uncertainty quantification.
 Applications will be drawn from the physical, biological and data sciences.
-Not offered 2018–19.
+Instructor: Stuart.

 CS/ACM 177 ab.
 Discrete Differential Geometry: Theory and Applications.
 9 units (3-3-3).
 For course description, see Computer Science.